dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/auxiliary-ExtendedResult.md

 # ExtendedBarcodeResult

-The `ExtendedBarcodeResult` class represents an extended barcode result in a decoded barcode element.
-It contains information such as the type of extended barcode, deformation, clarity, and a sampling image of the barcode.
+`ExtendedBarcodeResult` extends the [`DecodedBarcodeElement`](decoded-barcode-element.md) class and represents extended information about a barcode result.

 ## Definition